-5. Short Term Action Plan
+5. Action Plan

-A list of priority actions for each of SGW's supply systems, prior to the next update of the Urban Water Strategy in 2027, is provided in Table 9.
+A list of key actions for each of SGW's supply systems due for completion before the next update of the Urban Water Strategy in 2027, is provided in Table 9.
 Further information on actions can be found in the 2022 Urban Water Strategy and SGW's Price Submission 2020-2023 publication on our website.
-Actions at Leongatha include investigating expanded use of groundwater and investigating the interconnection of disused reservoirs to improve reliability of supply at Leongatha.
-Since completing the Urban Water Strategy, South Gippsland Water has completed further investigations to assess the scope and costs of bringing some existing groundwater bores back into service, for comparison against other options.

-Table 9 Action Plan
+Table 9 Key Actions

-System Action Timing All Water awareness and efficiency programs Ongoing Leak reduction Ongoing Reuse opportunities Ongoing Update water security outlooks Every November Leongatha Immediate options investigation and action required to secure Leongatha and surrounds 2022-2027 Lance Creek This system is secure today, however South Gippsland Water is planning for tomorrow using the security of the state water grid.
-Planned purchase of additional bulk entitlement from the Melbourne Water Supply System in 2023/24 2023/24
+System Action Timing All Review and compare consumption data for accuracy and trends Review long-term trends in water use independent of climate variability Monitor major industry demand, keep informed of usage including water efficiency programs Water efficiency via community programs, grants and education Ongoing Leak reduction Continue system leakage reduction and unmetered connection programs Ongoing Reuse opportunities - Support larger residential and commercial properties assess rainwater and reuse systems Ongoing Update water security outlooks Every November Leongatha Immediate options investigation and action required to secure Leongatha and surrounds Confirm water demand estimates for major customers On-going Investigate future use of existing groundwater bores Complete Investigate reuse of water treatment plant backwash water Investigate interconnection of 2025 disused dams to the Leongatha system 2027 Investigate interconnection with the Lance Creek system 2027 Lance Creek This system is secure today, however South Gippsland Water is planning for tomorrow using the security of the State water grid.
+Planned purchase of additional bulk entitlement from the Melbourne Water Supply System in 2023/24 will be used to add to the system security 2024